Florida lawmakers pass bill giving wrongly convicted man who spent 34 years behind bars $1.7 million

 “I know this day was going to come sooner or later and today is the day,” he said at the time.

-He was 23 years old in 1989, convicted of armed robbery outside a Fort Lauderdale convenience store and sentenced to 400 years in prison.
+He was 23 years old in 1989 when he was convicted of an armed robbery that occurred outside a Fort Lauderdale convenience store and was sentenced to 400 years in prison.

 At 57 years old, after living behind bars for 34 of those years, Holmes was free.